davidpallmann/hashnode-backups/cl7m5wct601dngznvdambdqah.md

 * building energy management (sensors, control of lighting and heating systems)
 * military (reconnaissance, surveillance, combat)

+Depending on the device and application, you can use a variety of AWS services with devices, including AWS IoT Core, AWS Lambda, Amazon Alexa, and Amazon Kinesis.

 # Where to Start?

 If you're going to jump into IoT, you're going to need devices - but where to start?
 I live dangerously close to a Best Buy, and walking in I quickly came to the large Philips Hue display.
 Philips offers a multitude of products for controllable lighting under the brand name [Hue](https://www.philips-hue.com/en-us?origin=p71805997253&gclid=CjwKCAjw9suYBhBIEiwA7iMhNEpKkdoPlAXfFxNtWSrBFJg3ium_m00iTog7jz2Dzm7pEOXJfeHJKxoC1OIQAvD_BwE&gclsrc=aw.ds).
 I imagine I'll eventually have a variety of connected devices including sensors, switches, control devices, and perhaps something robotic.
 Lights would be useful indicators, and Hue seems to have a strong presence, so I decide to start there.